gmarret44/DFPlayer-esphome/README.md

 etc...

-Next, prepare the electronic assembly. (see the diagram file)
+Next, prepare the electronic assembly. (see the diagram)

 Connect the GND and VCC (5V) to the ESP.